scorpiocavalier/project-m1-htmlcss/README.md

 # Description

-Create an HTML file and a CSS file that reproduces the following
+Create an HTML file and a CSS file that reproduces the following (there is also a screenshot at the bottom.) https://youtu.be/_t29BK3Tseg
-https://youtu.be/_t29BK3Tseg

 # Instructions and tips to succeed